 To change the OVHcloud Connect speed, you must delete the Cloud Connect and VXC connections, and then recreate them.

-OVH Frequently Asked Questions (FAQs)
+OVHcloud Frequently Asked Questions (FAQs)

 Are there any OVHcloud port fees?

 OVHcloud doesn’t charge for data transfer.
 Customers pay a flat, auto-renewable monthly rate.